moby/moby/docs/reference/api/docker_remote_api_v1.25.md

         - **Env** – A list of environment variables in the form of `["VAR=value"[,"VAR2=value2"]]`.
         - **Dir** – A string specifying the working directory for commands to run in.
         - **User** – A string value specifying the user inside the container.
+        - **CapAdd** - An list of string values specifying the Linux capabilities to add to the container
+        - **CapDrop** - An list of string values specifying the Linux capabilities to drop from the container
         - **Labels** – A map of labels to associate with the service (e.g., `{"key":"value"[,"key2":"value2"]}`).
         - **Mounts** – Specification for mounts to be added to containers